One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 In this article, we are going to break down all available health insurance options for expats in Mexico, as well as cover relevant topics including insurance terms, the country’s healthcare system, and how to choose the right plan.

-- Can I Use Insurance from My Country?
+- Can I Use Health Insurance From My Home Country in Mexico?

 - Insurance Terms